 While their LinkedIn inbox may not be as full as their email inbox, you need to still have a catchy subject line that will entice them to open your message.
 It’s important to keep subject lines short and impactful.

-LinkedIn mentions that the best performing subject lines include the words: thanks, exclusive invitation, connect, job opportunities, and join us.
+LinkedIn mentions that the best performing subject lines include the following words:

 3. Create a Valuable Straightforward Message.